GSL-Benchmark/GSLB/README.md

 ``--use_mettack`` : whether to use the structure after being attacked by mettack

-``--ptb_rate`` : the perturbation rate
+``--ptb_rate -p`` : the perturbation rate

 ``--metric`` : the evaluation metric

 ``--gpu_num -g`` : the selected GPU number

-*Examples: Train GRCN on Cora dataset, with the evaluation metric is accuracy.*
+*Example: Train GRCN on Cora dataset, with the evaluation metric is accuracy.*

 ```
 python main.py --dataset cora --model GRCN --metric acc